Lakes you need To Visit In And Around Hyderabad to stay away from crowded places.

 7. Pakhal Lake:

 The Pakhal Lake is a man-made lake located 50 kilometers east of Warangal in the Pakhal sanctuary.
-It is well connected by road travelers can take state-run buses or private autos to get there.
+It is well connected by road travelers who can take state-run buses or private autos to get there.
 Apart from taking a boat trip, you can also take images of the magnificent flora and fauna that can be seen there.

 8. Osman Sagar Lake: